 Although located a little further from Puerto Maldonado, this is also the base destination to visit the lowland rainforest of the famous and UNESCO recognized Manu National Park.

-Manu and its surrounding rainforest contains a very high diversity of wildlife and is Peru’s largest protected area.
+Manu and its surrounding rainforest contains a very high diversity of wildlife and is one of Peru’s largest protected areas.
 You can enjoy visiting Manu’s cloud forest at the Cock of the Rock Lodge (from Cusco), tour from Andes to the Amazon of Puerto Maldonado on South America’s Bio Trip, one of the continent’s most incredible nature experiences, and enjoy stays at the Manu Wildlife Center to see giant amazon otters, a large macaw clay lick, and a tapir lick for these rarely sighted amazon animals.

-Manu Wildlife Center provides one of the best experiences of the rainforest as few if any other Amazon lodge provides good opportunities to see giant amazon otters, tapir and colorful macaw parrots.
+The Manu Wildlife Center provides one of the best experiences of the rainforest as few if any other Amazon lodges provide good opportunities to see giant amazon otters, tapir and colorful macaw parrots.
 Along with these three famous Amazon Rainforest animals, guests at the Manu Wildlife Center also stand a 10% chance of spotting wild jaguar on their stay, which helps explain why many nature lovers regard this as one of the best Amazon wildlife tours.
 For a similar experience in Tambopata, you can also combine the Sandoval Lake Lodge and Heath River Wildlife Center to see the giant otters at Sandoval Lake and the tapir and macaw clay licks at Heath River Wildlife Center.